Coby White NBA Preview vs. the Heat

 Coby White Insights vs. the Heat

-- He's connected on 3.2 threes per game, or 26.2% of his team's makes from beyond the arc this season.
+- White is averaging 7.5 three-point field goal attempts per game this season, which is 22.4% of his team's tries from beyond the arc.

-- The Bulls average the sixth-most possessions per game with 99.7.
-His opponents, the Heat, have a middling offensive tempo, ranking 14th with 99.6 possessions per contest.
+- White's opponents, the Heat, have a middling offensive tempo, ranking 14th in the NBA with 99.6 possessions per game, while his Bulls average the fourth-most possessions per game with 99.7.

-- The Heat are the ninth-best defensive team in the league, giving up 111.3 points per game.
+- The Heat give up 111.8 points per game, ninth-ranked in the league.

-- Allowing 42 rebounds per game, the Heat are the fourth-ranked team in the league.
+- On the glass, the Heat are sixth in the league, giving up 42.1 rebounds per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!